macu-dev/calculadora/Readme.md

 # calculadora

-my proyect is about the calculator.
+my proyect is about a calculator.